alex-lt-kong/cuda-motion/helper/profiling.md

 * Just run `valgrind --tool=callgrind ./cs`

-* Unfortunately, `valgrind` slows the program too much to the extent that the program does not appear to be in the normal state, rendering the data most probably not realistic.
+* Unfortunately, `valgrind` greatly slows down the program to the extent that the program does not appear to be in the normal state, rendering the data collected most probably not realistic.

 ## Perf